About Barge Accidents in Louisiana

 - U.S. Coast Guard Sector New Orleans: Oversees maritime safety and investigates serious accidents; their Marine Safety Unit in Baton Rouge maintains records that may become critical evidence.

-- Baton Rouge Fire Department: The BRFD uses boats and specialized teams for water rescues and collaborate with agencies like the Coast Guard to investigate and document accidents.
+- Baton Rouge Fire Department: The BRFD uses boats and specialized teams for water rescues and collaborates with agencies like the Coast Guard to investigate and document accidents.

 - Louisiana State Police Troop A: Investigates waterway accidents, often in conjunction with the Louisiana Department of Wildlife and Fisheries.